Analytic properties of heat equation solutions and reachable sets: Introduction and background

 is referred to as the {\sl reachable set}.
 By null-controllabilty of the heat equation with boundary controls we have $\mathcal{R}_{\Omega}(T,u_0) = \mathcal{R}_{\Omega}(T,0)$ and that $\mathcal{R}_{\Omega}(T,0)$ does not depend on $T>0$.
 Indeed, a nonzero function $u_0(x)$ with zero Dirichlet boundary conditions is controllable to $0$ after any finite time $T$ and can therefore be subtracted off from the problem by linearity.
-Boundary null controllability for the heat equation for smooth domains is due to \cites{rosier,lr}, and in \cite{apraiz} null controllability for the heat equation on certain Lipschitz domains (including smooth domains) using $L^{\infty}$ boundary controls is established.
+Boundary null controllability for the heat equation for smooth domains can be found in \cites{rosier,lr}.
+In \cite{apraiz} null controllability for the heat equation on certain Lipschitz domains (including smooth domains) using $L^{\infty}$ boundary controls is established, and also in the older \cite{FO} for $C^2$ domains.
+The paper \cite{CZ} also explains how the results from \cite{FO} provide some subspaces of the reachable space, in a close spirit to \cite{HO}.
 We remark here that boundary null controllability for the heat equation with $H^{\frac{1}{2},\frac{1}{4}}([0,T] \times \partial \Omega)$ boundary controls is an easy consequence of null-controllability with $L^\infty$-control on a slightly larger open domain that contains the closure of $\Omega$.
 Indeed, let $\Omega'$ be an open set with smooth boundary such that $\Omega \Subset \Omega'$.
 Extending the initial value by zero to $\Omega'$ we can find boundary controls for $\Omega'$ such that the solution vanishes at $t=T$ and with boundary controls that are smooth near $t=0$.
-The restriction to $\Omega$ then gives a solution on $Q$ that vanishes at $t=T$ with boundary controls that are in $C^\infty((0,T] \times \partial \Omega) \cap H^{\frac{1}{2},\frac{1}{4}}([0,T] \times \partial \Omega)$.
+The latter can always be achieved by solving the heat equation using the heat kernel of $\R^d$ for small times, then using $L^\infty$-boundary controls for the remaining time interval.
+The restriction to $\Omega$ then gives a solution on $Q$ that vanishes at $t=T$ with boundary controls that are in $H^{\frac{1}{2},\frac{1}{4}}([0,T] \times \partial \Omega)$ (see Section \ref{thermal}).
+The so constructed boundary controls in fact exhibit much higher regularity, but we will not discuss this here.

 Therefore the following definition makes sense.

 \begin{definition} \nonumber Let $\Omega$ be a bounded Lipschitz domain in $\R^d$.
 The {\sl reachable set} $\mathcal{R}_{\Omega} \subset C^\infty(\Omega)$ is defined as $\mathcal{R}_{\Omega}(T,0)$ for some (and hence for all) $T>0$. \end{definition}